Skip to content

 In the video recording, I see that the "Karma is Idle" page appears but nothing after that.
 No further error what I could find, so probably something very early on.
 Perhaps something with socket.io, or unsupported ES6+ syntax or method in client changes?

-Krinkle added a commit to js-reporters/js-reporters that referenced this issue Mar 14, 2021
+added a commit that references this issue on Mar 14, 2021

 @johnjbarton